Skip to content

 The update flow

-2. An LLM merge pass reconciles the existing database description with any new information from the spec — the goal is to keep the richer of the two, not blindly overwrite.
+2. An LLM merge pass reconciles the existing database description with any new information from the spec.
+The goal is to keep the richer of the two, not blindly overwrite.

 3. The merged result is written back to the database.